RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/components/Announcements/unauth.md

 ## Overview

-The `Unauthorized` component is a React-based front-end module designed to display an access denial message for users attempting to access a restricted page at an academic institution (e.g., IIT Guwahati).
+The `Unauthorized` component is a React-based front-end module designed to display an access denial message for users attempting to access a restricted page in our academic institution.
 It is used in role-based routing scenarios (e.g., within the `AnnouncementWrapper` component) to inform users they lack permission and display their current role.
 The component is styled with **Tailwind CSS** and uses **React Icons** for visual feedback, providing a clean and user-friendly interface.

 ## Dependencies